- Traditionally, children who had wasting (also called acute malnutrition) were treated in hospitals.

-- Getting parents and other caregivers to screen their own children for malnutrition rather than leaving screening up to healthcare workers who see kids a lot less often.
+- Training and empowering parents to screen their own children for wasting at home for malnutrition rather than leaving screening up to healthcare workers who see kids a lot less often.

 - Changing to an easier way to screen for malnutrition (mid upper arm circumference or MUAC) that relies less on fancy equipment which is expensive and harder to use, transport, and maintain (such as the scale and height board needed to measure weight-for-height z score, another way of diagnosing wasting).

 - Simplifying the dosage of therapeutic food so that it is easier for low-literacy parents and healthcare workers to administer.